curioustorvald/syntello-color-scheme/README.md

 No harsh primaries.
 No jarring combinations.
 Just thoughtfully selected hues that work in harmony with your visual system.

-## The Syntello palette
+## The Syntello palette and typography rules

-Complete colour specifications for implementing in any editor:
+Complete colour and typography specifications for implementing in any editor:

 ```
+## COLOUR PALETTE
 Background:     #FDFDFD  rgb(253, 253, 253) — Soft paper white
 Primary Text:   #1F2124  rgb(31, 33, 36)    — Rich charcoal
 Keywords:       #00627A  rgb(0, 98, 122)    — Ocean depth (bold text)